Profunctorial algebras: Ultraconvergence spaces, algebraically

 \subsection{Ultraconvergence spaces as algebras}

 \looseness=-1 In the recent works \cite{saadiaExtendingConceptualCompleteness2025,hamadGeneralisedUltracategoriesConceptual2025,goolToposesEnoughPoints2025}, ultracategories were generalized by drawing inspiration from Barr's generalization of Manes' theorem: that is, by relaxing the `limit map' $\bbbeta C \to C$ defining an ultracategory to a `convergence relation', in the shape of a profunctor between $C$ and ultrafamilies in $C$.
-Concretely, all three generalizations arise in the attempt to categorify Barr's description of topological spaces as \emph{relational $\beta$-algebras} --- that is, lax algebras for a (\emph{lax}) monad $\u\beta\colon \Rel \to \Rel$ extending the ultrafilter monad.
+Concretely, all three generalizations arise in the attempt to categorify Barr's description of topological spaces as \emph{relational $\beta$-algebras} --- that is, lax algebras for a right skew monad $\u\beta\colon \Rel \to \Rel$ extending the ultrafilter monad.
 Although they all succeed in conveying a reconstruction theorem for geometric logic, the precise axiomatizations of such generalizations are somewhat arbitrary: in fact, while those of \cite{saadiaExtendingConceptualCompleteness2025, goolToposesEnoughPoints2025} coincide, that of \cite{hamadGeneralisedUltracategoriesConceptual2025} is weaker by one axiom.

 \looseness=-1 Here, we can take a different approach: we can let a profunctorial version of ultracategories emerge naturally via our extension theorem, thus promoting the inspiration behind \cite{saadiaExtendingConceptualCompleteness2025,hamadGeneralisedUltracategoriesConceptual2025,goolToposesEnoughPoints2025} to an instance of a $2$-dimensional extension result \emph{à la} Barr.
 It turns out that the resulting notion coincides with the \emph{ultraconvergence spaces} (or \emph{virtual ultracategories}) of \cite{saadiaExtendingConceptualCompleteness2025,goolToposesEnoughPoints2025}, up to restricting to \emph{small} profunctors.
-This provides a categorical justification of ultraconvergence spaces, and paves the way to an algebraic study thereof.
+This provides a categorical justification for the notion introduced in \emph{loc.\ cit.}, and paves the way to an algebraic study of ultraconvergence spaces.